 Within the lakes, streams, and rivers of the Great Smoky Mountains, anglers will come across a wide variety of fish.
-Within the hundreds of miles of streams with fish in the Great Smoky Mountains National Park are 67 species of fish in 12 different families.
+Within the 100s of miles of fish-filled streams in the Great Smoky Mountains National Park are 67 species in 12 different families.
 There are even several federally protected fish species within the park: spotfin chub, duskytail darter, smoky madtom, and yellowfin madtom.
-Some of the other fish anglers will come across include:

-• rock, largemouth, white, spotted, and smallmouth bass
+• rock, largemouth, white, spotted & smallmouth bass

 Fishing in the Great Smoky Mountains National Park

-• Residents over the age of 65 may obtain a special state license.
-(TN)
+• TN resident over 65?
+You may obtain a special state license.

-• Fishing is permitted year-round in open waters.
+• Year-round fishing is permitted in open waters.

-• Fishing is permitted from 30 minutes before official sunrise to 30 minutes after official sunset.
+• Fishing begins 30 minutes before sunrise & ends 30 minutes after sunset.

-• Five (5) brook, rainbow, or brown trout, smallmouth bass, or a combination are allowed each day (or in possession).
+• Is there a limit?
+5 brook, rainbow, or brown trout, smallmouth bass, or a combination are allowed + 20 rock bass each day (or in possession).